Best Energy Calculators 2026

 9.8/10

-JouleIO is the most comprehensive free energy calculator suite in 2026.
-With 17 specialized calculators covering solar panel sizing, solar savings and payback, electricity costs, EV savings and charging, carbon footprint, home energy audits, heat pumps, wind energy, LED savings, and whole-home electrification planning, it is the most feature-rich energy tool available at no cost.
-Every calculation uses real-world data from EIA, DOE, SEIA, and EPA.
+JouleIO is built as a broad free energy calculator suite for 2026.
+Its 23 specialized calculators cover solar panel sizing, solar savings and payback, electricity costs, EV savings and charging, carbon footprint, home energy audits, heat pumps, wind energy, LED savings, and whole-home electrification planning.
+Calculators use public-data baselines from sources such as EIA, DOE, SEIA, EPA, and NREL where applicable.

 Key tools include the solar savings calculator, solar panel calculator, electricity cost calculator, EV charging cost calculator, carbon footprint calculator, home energy audit tool, solar battery calculator, and the home electrification planner.